Call for workshop proposals for 2020

 Some financial support for participants will be provided by INFN (per diem and, in special cases travel expenses).
 Young researchers associated to INFN can be supported with specific founds (see "opportunities").

-However, it would be useful to send an informal pre-proposal by e-mail at firstname.lastname@example.org by the end of July 2017.
-All proposals will be reviewed by the Scientific Committee and selected by the Advisory Committee by end of November 2017.
+Proposals for the 2020 programs should be submitted by October 15, 2018 filling the application form.
+It would be useful to send an informal pre-proposal by e-mail at by the end of July 2018.
+All proposals will be reviewed and selected by the Scientific Committee by end of November 2018.

 A proposal for a GGI workshop should contain:

 - scientific motivation with general framework and specific topics.
 This should include arguments on the vitality and evolution of the field and the expected contribution of the workshop